-Name of Resource 16 Tips for supporting a parent who has a learning challenge How to have successful In-Home visits / Brief Author / Year / Country Connections Counseling / 2021 / CA Description Summary of best ways to support parents with IDD in home visits; reviews worker's goals, how to approach communication, tips about how and why people with IDD may respond, and how to assist parents with IDD.
-Link
+Name of Resource 16 Tips for supporting a parent who has a learning challenge How to have successful In-Home visits Author / Year / Country Connections Counseling / 2021 / CA Description This brief is a summary of best ways to support parents with IDD in home visits; reviews service workers' goals, how to approach communication, tips about how and why people with IDD may respond, and how to assist parents with IDD.
+LINK

-Name of Resource 7 Things You Should Know About Universal Design for Learning / Brief Author / Year / Country Educause Learning Initiative (ELI) / 2015 / US Description Review of 7 important things to know about universal design for lead is a framework for the design of materials and instructional methods supports many paths to learning, with equal access and accommodal learners.
-Helpful to think about UD and UDL. s, which Link
+Name of Resource 7 Things You Should Know About Universal Design for Learning Author / Year / Country Educause Learning Initiative (ELI) / 2015 / US Description This brief reviews seven important things to know about universal design for learning.
+Mainly, that it is a framework for the design of materials and instructional methods, which supports many paths to learning, with equal access and accommodations for all learners.
+Useful in that it provides helpful to think about UD and UDL.
+LINK